sudheesh001/draft-singanamalla-dnssec-serialization/draft-singanamalla-dance-dnssec-serialization.md

 --- abstract

 This document introduces a DNSSEC serialization format.
-It is designed to enable recursive resolvers to provide the complete DNSSEC validation chain to DNS clients in one request on any transport.
+It is designed to enable recursive resolvers to provide the complete DNSSEC validation chain to DNS clients in one request over any transport.
 It is one mechanism to share a specific view of the DNS ecosystem and to ensure authenticity without imposing recursive resolution on clients.

 --- middle